 Chemistry is recognised for established strength in physical and analytical chemistry, with emerging activities focused on materials and synthetic chemistry.

 Our courses are supported by research-led teaching and delivered by academics with industry experience and the dedication to creating a better world.

-In the QS World University Rankings by Subject 2017, Curtin ranked top 100 in the world for Earth and Marine Sciences.
+In the QS World University Rankings by Subject 2018, Curtin ranked 42nd in the world for Earth and Marine Sciences.

 Feed the world!
 If you like working with food and you enjoy science, then a career as a food scientist may be for you.
 A career in food science and technology is diverse and challenging, one day you may be developing a new food product and the next you may be solving technical problems on a processing line.